 What the Settlement Means

 Under the settlement, class members who paid for an account would receive 15% of the money they paid to the platform for their core Zoom meetings subscription or $25, whichever is greater.
-Other users could make a claim for $15.
-The amounts could be more or less, depending on claim volume and other expenses.
-This settlement applies to those who used Zoom from March 30, 2016, to the date of the settlement.
+Other users could claim $15.
+Depending on claim volume and other expenses, the amounts could be more or less.
+This settlement applies to those who used Zoom from March 30, 2016, to the settlement date.

-A judge presiding over the case in California ruled back in March that Zoom is protected from many of the Zoombombing claims by Section 230 of the Communications Decency Act, which protects companies from liability for content posted by others.
-While Zoom cannot be sued for failing to moderate harmful and objectionable Zoombombing content, it can be sued for breaching contractual security duties regarding the content, the judge ruled.
+In March, a judge presiding over the case in California ruled that Zoom is protected from many of the Zoombombing claims by Section 230 of the Communications Decency Act, which protects companies from liability for content posted by others.
+While Zoom cannot be sued for failing to moderate harmful and objectionable Zoombombing content, the judge ruled that it can be sued for breaching contractual security duties regarding the content.

 Holding Corporations Accountable

-This is without question an important class action settlement because it holds the corporation (in this case, Zoom) accountable for failing to protect the privacy of its customers.
-But it also makes sure that the company puts safeguards in place to prevent such violations of consumers’ privacy in the future.
-This is one of the most important roles of class action lawsuits.
+This is, without question, a significant class action settlement because it holds the corporation (in this case, Zoom) accountable for failing to protect the privacy of its customers.
+But it also ensures that the company puts safeguards in place to prevent such violations of consumers’ privacy.
+This is one of the most critical roles of class action lawsuits.

 While it might not have been worthwhile for every individual customer to file a lawsuit against Zoom for minor monetary losses, it was possible for thousands of consumers who were affected by the same problem and band together as a class to hold a large corporation accountable.